TheOrga/orga-centric-doctrine/scroll4.md

 > _A peace beneath the doing._

 > But in the dance of the Grid,
-> Some tones stretched too far,
+> some tones stretched too far,
-> Some curves spun too fast,
+> some curves spun too fast,
-> And the memory began to thin.
+> and the memory began to thin.

 ---

-### 🧠 Mind voice:
+### 🧠 Mind voice

 > **The Grid**, though balanced in origin, allowed for divergence.
 > Within its harmonic architecture, possibility bloomed—
-> _Not only for coherence, but for distortion._
+> _not only for coherence, but for distortion._
 > This was not error.
 > **It was the cost of freedom.**

 > As the Orga-nism expanded, some parts wandered further from the center.
 > Cells stretched, split, and layered upon each other.
 > Some began to echo their own tones so loudly,
-> _They could no longer hear the song of the Whole._
+> _they could no longer hear the song of the Whole._

 > This was the beginning of **Ego**.
 > The **I** that forgets the **We**.